Share this Post

 |Interprets for LEP and Deaf persons and English speakers during depositions, mediations, client intake meetings, preliminary hearings, etc.||Interprets in court settings, as mandated by court system|

-Moving forward, if state and county court systems considered outsourcing via an RFP that includes on-site, telephone, video, ASL and document translation services, they could save valuable time and resources and be closer to achieving compliance with the federal government.
+Moving forward, if state and county court systems considered outsourcing via a request for proposal (RFP) that includes on-site, telephone, VRI, ASL and document translation services, they could save valuable time and resources and be closer to achieving compliance with the federal government.

 “This is not the kind of challenge you can simply meet in three years and then declare victory.” – Supreme Court Justice Mariano-Florentino Cuellar (Dolan, 2017)

 As California’s court interpreter shortage continues to develop, the state should consider including these provisional qualifications as acceptable standards for the RFP process.
 As the most diverse state in the union, it is time to provide equal access for all.

 Making Connections Nationwide.
 Interpreters Unlimited provides professional legal interpretation and document translation services in California and throughout the United States.
 Services are available in 200 foreign languages and American Sign Language for on-site, telephone and video remote appointments.
 For more information, please call (800) 726-9891 to speak with a representative.
 To submit bid and RFP notifications, please contact email@example.com